customerio/customerio-ios/README.md

 **The SDK has been tested on iOS devices**.
 It might work on other Apple devices—macOS, tvOS, and watchOS—but we have not officially tested, nor do we officially support, non-iOS devices.

-### Migrating from an older SDK version?

-Please follow the relevant migration guide for your current SDK version in our [migration docs](https://customer.io/docs/sdk/ios/migrate-upgrade/).

 ## **Getting Support for Our SDK**

 We’re committed to helping you get the most out of our SDK with fast, knowledgeable support.
 Here’s how to get assistance: